The translation of this document is outdated.

 Section 6.
 Placing an Order

-(1) If the service recipient places an order, the service
+(1) If a service recipient places an order, the service

 provider shall acknowledge the acceptance thereof by electronic